String operators

 split_to_multimap

-and returns a map
+string by entryDelimiter and keyValueDelimiter and returns a map

-containing an array of values for each unique key. entryDelimiter
+containing an array of values for each unique key. entryDelimiter splits string

-splits each pair into key and value.
+into key-value pairs. keyValueDelimiter splits each pair into key and value.
 The

-values for each key will be in the same order as they appeared in string
+values for each key will be in the same order as they appeared in string.

 strpos

-in
+substring in

-.
-If not found, 0
+string.
+Positions start with 1.
+If not found, 0 is returned.

-of substring
+instance of substring in string.

-.
-If not found, 0
+Positions start with 1.
+If not found, 0 is returned.

 starts_with

-is a prefix of string
+substring is a prefix of string.

 substr